erasmus-without-paper/ewp-mobility-data-model/README.md

    Attributes that naturally belong in pairs are often abbreviated to a single attribute with a slash (e.g. Start/End Date = Start Date + End Date).

+ * Some attributes have an asterisk and an identifier in parentheses.
+This means that the corresponding XML element can be repeated with an **XML** attribute.
+E.g. "Name* (Lang)" means N names in different languages.

  * Primary keys (identifiers) can consist of more than one attribute, are underscored, denoted by PK and positioned above the entity line.